 Four of the best Australia vs France rugby matches

-In a time of limited international fixtures, the French team arriving in Australia has added plenty of flavour for rugby-loving fans.
-The Australians will face off against the French in a condensed series, with three fixtures across 11 days this July.
+In a time of limited international fixtures, the French team arriving in Australia will add plenty of pre Rugby World Cup flavour for rugby-loving fans.

-As the anticipation of the series builds, we take a look back at four of best Australia-France clashes in recent times.
+Let’s take a look back at four of our favourite Australia-France clashes over the years

 Sydney Football Stadium 2014, Sydney